albertoSoto/tea-agentic-workshops/README.md

 Your Magnolia project should now be running locally!

+## Presentations

+This repository includes Marp presentations about agentic workflows and modern development practices.
+You can find them in the `slides` directory.

+### Available Presentations
+- [Agentic Workflows: The Case of Junie](slides/agentic-workflows.md) - A hands-on session covering:
+  - AI-powered development workflows
+  - Magnolia Light Development (20min workshop)
+  - Sanity.io Integration (20min workshop)

+For instructions on how to view or export the presentations, please refer to the [slides README](slides/README.md).

 ## Updating from CLI v4
 If you're using Magnolia CLI version 4 and need to update to version 5, please follow the instructions in [UPDATE_MAGNOLIA_CLI.md](UPDATE_MAGNOLIA_CLI.md).